Dirk Kuyt, Liverpool’s big-game hero and embodiment of the Benitez era

-Will it be the next Robin van Persie or Ruud van Nistelrooy?
+Will they be the next Robin van Persie or Ruud van Nistelrooy?
 Or are they being sold false goods?
 Think Ricky van Wolfswinkel.
-A star in Holland with Utrecht and then in Portugal with Sporting but scorer of precisely one goal in England during a full season with Norwich.
+A star in Holland with Utrecht and then in Portugal with Sporting but the scorer of precisely one goal in England during a full season with Norwich.

 Dirk Kuyt had plundered 71 goals in 101 games for Feyenoord before Liverpool pressed ‘buy’ in the summer of 2006.
 In theory the Reds were getting a bargain at just £10million.
 A proven goalscorer and, those who had seen him in action, the very antithesis of a goal hanger.

 Yes, Kuyt ran around a lot.
 He worked for the team.
 He put in a shift.
 Ironically, that was part of the reason why his career at Liverpool will be remembered as that of honest pro rather than superstar.

 Kuyt, with those solid legs and neat mop of blonde hair, made his debut in a 2-1 home win over West Ham on August 26, 2006, coming on as a substitute to replace Peter Crouch.